 If you need more arch support, take a look at these other comfort sandals.

 Comfortable Sightseeing Sneakers

 If you’d like a shoe that offers superior fit, durability, support, and flexibility, ECCO shoes are a good option.
 They are perfect shoes to pack for Europe for long days of walking and sightseeing.
-The Aimee Perforated slip on offers a removable leather-covered inlay sole for comfort.
+The Ecco Soft 7 slip on offers a removable leather-covered inlay sole for comfort.
 Pair them with sleek outfits to match chic European style.